 ViaDrone develops a payload which can be configured for the mission but operated from a ground mission station which will expand the range of service applications.

-The command and control link provided through multi-band satellite (L-band on-board and Ka-band on ground) and radio will address redundancy issues of communication systems.
+The command and control link provided through multi-band satellite (L-band on-board and Ka-band on ground) and radio, cellular will address redundancy issues of communication systems.

 The complete system is designed to be less costly, less complex, lighter and easier to implement on RPAS than competitor mode-S transponders.